 "Gain immortality," Kaito snorted and pulled on his shirt again, "now how about that movie?
 I've got some chocolate!"

 Conan found himself enjoying a movie in the thief's company and was graciously fed chocolate after chocolate while small talking.
-Slowly he got to know small pieces of information about his love's interests and childhood, and he memorised everything from small pranks he'd pulled on the teachers as a child to favourite dishes and body language.
-Conan noticed that the thief had an interesting tic where he ruffled up his own hair and made it messier, but he refrained from using his right even though he sometimes began raising it, so Conan was pretty certain that Kaito was still feeling his injuries.
+Slowly he got to know small pieces of information about his love's interests and childhood, and he memorized everything from small pranks he'd pulled on the teachers as a child to favorite dishes and body language.
+Conan noticed that the thief had an interesting tic where he ruffled up his own hair and made it messier, but he refrained from using his right even though he sometimes began raising it, so Conan was certain that Kaito was still feeling his injuries.

 "Tell me if I accidently hurt you by touching you," the detective mumbled from his place in the thief's arms, loving the fact that Kaito's arms were keeping him encaged in a warm cocoon.

 "Don't worry," Kaito smiled and messed up the child's neat hair, hearing a small growl of annoyance as the hair became a mess, "I was thoroughly informed by five doctors of exactly what I could and couldn't do, and then about how to train my muscles and to be very careful.
-If I overdo it I can lose some of my movement ability, and they theorised that my complete recovery time might be years.
+If I overdo it I can lose some of my movement ability, and they theorized that my complete recovery time might be years.
 I will be able to move, but from time to time I might feel a sharp pain; nothing to worry about, but still annoying," the thief confessed and pulled the detective closer to his chest, feeling his wounds hurt a bit as he buried his nose in Conan's hair.

 "Did you sustain much bone damage?"
 Kaito's cuddle bear wondered.

 "A bit.
 Those snipers had some really powerful weapons..."